 Bethany, NY is home to one of the most haunted places in the state, Rolling Hills Asylum.
 Come Explore its mystery with Haunted Journeys.

 When Rolling Hills Asylum first opened on January 1, 1827, it was called the Genesee County Poor Farm.
 Here, it was said, people were institutionalized when it was declared they were not able to fend for themselves.
-Plainly and sadly, it served as a dumping ground for the cast-offs of society.
-These included so-called lunatics, paupers, vagrants, drunkards, and disabled folks.
-All were commonly referred to as inmates.
+Plainly and sadly spoken, it was a dumping ground for the cast-offs of society, including the so-called lunatics, paupers, vagrants, drunkards, and disabled folks.
+These were commonly referred to as inmates.

-The property has evolved into many states.
+Through the years the property evolved into many uses.
 Over the years, the asylum became home to an infirmary, a nursing home, an orphanage, a tuberculosis hospital, and even a shopping center.
 Here, the worst of the vulnerable mixed together in difficult situations.
 Orphans mingled with lunatics.
 The unclaimed dead were buried on the property.
-Unfortunately, through all it's faces it carried its horrific history where (an estimated) 1,700 have died here.
+Through all it's faces this property has undergone, an estimated and unimaginable 1,700 have died here.

 Could this be the reason it is declared one of the second most haunted places in the USA?